 I'm not going to spend much time on the actual Greaseweazle CLI as its own wiki covers that pretty well.
 Instead I want to cover some best practices I've learned using it.

 #2: When possible, read as flux with simultaneous decode (--raw --format=...).
 If you have decaying disks and need to worry about stopping to clean the heads, this will allow you to see when it starts encountering read errors.
 Reading flux by itself will not present errors as it has no idea if what it read is valid or not.
 Depending on the exact disk format this may not be possible, but if you can, you should.
+From my experience, getting the occasional "Unknown mark" warning or the occasional track retry isn't worth worrying about, but seeing both on the same track means you should probably stop and check things.

 #3: Inspect disks before reading them.
 Be very careful imaging disks that look unusual in any way.
 As of this writing there is an ebay seller who sells 3D printed disk cleaning rigs that allow you to spin a disk inside its sleeve; consider getting these if you plan to do serious archiving.